hunterdyar/IMMGuidebook/content/docs/programming/fundamentals/enums.md

 }
 {{< /highlight>}}

 Consider the suit of a playing cards.
 You could store this as an integer, or even just a byte, but why not store it something that will be instantly and easily readable for what it is?
 Store it as a _suit_.
-It's a suit, so whats the perfect data type?
+It's a suit, so what's the perfect data type?
 Why not ... **Suit**.
 Make an enum and call it Suit, give it appropriate values, it's that easy.

 ## Enums in Unity
 One of the best things about enums is how Unity treats them.
 Much like tags and layers, Unity will give you a drop-down list to choose from when you have an Enum.